GBLille/MassiveFold/README.md

 ## Uninstallation

-To uninstall MassiveFold, remove the three conda environments (`massivefold`, `mf-colabfold` and `mf-alphafold3`) and remove the `MassiveFold` folder you cloned.
+To uninstall MassiveFold, remove the three conda environments (`massivefold`, `mf-afmassive-1.1.5`, `mf-colabfold-1.5.5` and `mf-alphafold-3.0.1`) and remove the `MassiveFold` folder you cloned.
 Make sure you copy all the files and folders you want to keep from the `output` and `log` directories somewhere else.

 ## Usage